Characteristics of Common Stock

 Flexibility in Ownership

 Common stock offers investors the flexibility to own varying amounts of a company's shares.
-This flexibility allows investors to tailor their ownership stake according to their investment goals and risk tolerance.
+This leads to this flexibility allows investors to tailor their ownership stake according to their investment goals and risk tolerance.
 Whether you're looking to invest a small amount or a significant sum, common stock provides the opportunity to participate in the company's growth and success.

 Conclusion